moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m23/MIP-M23.md

 ownership to a predetermined address, which will be set to the current governor contract.
 It is important to note that the break glass function can only be used once and must be restored through an onchain governance vote.
-The Governance Guardians will sit on a 3 of 5 multisig.
-I nominate myself to be one of the five Governance Guardians, recognizing the importance of this responsibility and my commitment to the long-term success and health of Moonwell.
+The Governance fGuardians will sit on a 3 of 4 multisig.
+I nominate myself to be one of the four Governance Guardians, recognizing the importance of this responsibility and my commitment to the long-term success and health of Moonwell.
 The complete list of signers is currently being determined, with a focus on selecting individuals and entities who have demonstrated expertise, integrity, and dedication to the Moonwell Protocol and community.
+An additional signer will be added in the near future to further increase the security of the multisig and ability to respond.

 ## Mutichain WELL (xWELL)